-Domain: Leadership and Decision Making lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A rully 17.
+Domain: Leadership and De cision N Making lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially y Fully Data Sources/Supporting Evidence yet В A Tuny 17.
 School administrators ensure that collaborative planning time is used productively and reflected in general and special education staff schedules and instructional plans.
 The school master schedule reflects collaborative planning time for collaborative teaching teams.
 Administrators provide structures for release time for planning (e.g., floating substitute teachers, duty release).
 Administrators ensure that teacher duty assignments are distributed across all staff, allowing time for collaborative teachers to plan.
 The principal schedules time for secondary special education teachers, assigned to different departments (e.g., science, English, history, math) to meet with general education teams to discuss the progress of students they have in common.
 Monthly PD days are designated for teams (including ESE and general education teachers) to plan and discuss grade-level or subject-area concerns related to curriculum and student interventions.
 Agendas and logs from collaborative planning sessions are available for administrators to review.
 There is evidence that lesson plans are developed collaboratively and include shared roles and responsibilities for instruction and assessment.
 There is a schedule and record of PLCs related to the review of student work and instructional planning.
 Meeting logs show evidence that student data are reviewed, discussed and used to guide all instructional decisions made by teams during collaborative planning time.
-Y Teachers and staff are provided planning time for PLC's; agendas for planning collaboration time.
-School leaders include time for team members to discuss and review best practices, and student supports for SWD's, which may also include ESE Support Facilitators and ESE Specialist.
-Teaching assignments for faculty and caseloads for ESE Support Facilitators include planning time for collaboration to support SWD's.
-Sugge ested Measures: Master schedule, teacher s' lesson plans, agendas and logs from collaborative planni ng sessio ns, walk-tl nrough not tes from t eacher planning meetings. ool administrators are encouraged to provide support to tea ng and provision of resources for planning time (e.g., releas Comm nents:
+Teachers from the ASD Special Program meet weekly with the Grade levels PLCs.
+The school master schedule reflects collaborative planning time for collaborative teaching teams (Inclusive scheduling Model.)
+Agendas and logs from collaborative planning sessions are available for administrators to review.
+There is evidence that lesson plans are developed collaboratively and include shared roles and responsibilities for instruction and assessment.
+There is a schedule and record of PLCs related to the review of student work and instructional planning.
+Sugge ested Measures: Master schedule, teachers ' lesson plans, agendas and logs from collaborative planni ng sessio ns, walk-th nrough not tes from t eacher planning meetings.
+Note: Aligns with District BPIE Indicator #15.
+School administrators are encouraged to provide support to teams during planning time, such as oversight of and support for team planning agendas and activities, assistance with team problem solving and provision of resources for planning time (e.g., release of regularly scheduled bus duty time for collaborative planning).
+Comm ents: